Queen Elizabeth Spring Marathon & Half

 Click here for an interesting blog from Jack Oates - marathon winner

 Prizes in both races:

 Trophies are awarded to 1st 2nd and 3rd Female and Male.

-Medical cover provided by a third party specialist with a first aider at base plus a paramedic out on course in a 4x4 vehicle.
+Medical cover provided by a third party specialist with medical crew at the start/finish plus crew out on course in a 4x4 vehicle.

 A minimum age 18 will be applied for both races.